School of Business Administration

-Curriculum System with departments that address the needs of the times
+Curriculum System with three departments to meet the needs of the times

 Department of Business Management